eyupalasoy/sprint_4/README.md

 ## Running the App Locally
 To run the web application locally, follow these steps:

+You can access the deployed web application at: [https://sprint-4-bjnn.onrender.com/]

 1. **Clone the Repository:**
    ```sh
    git clone <repository-url>